OpenTermsArchive/contrib-versions/Evernote/Privacy Policy.md

 How Secure Is My Data?

-Evernote is committed to protecting the security of your information and implements reasonable measures to do so.
+Evernote is committed to protecting the security of your information and takes reasonable precautions to protect it.
+However, Internet data transmissions, whether wired or wireless, cannot be guaranteed to be 100% secure, and as a result, we cannot ensure the security of information you transmit to us. accordingly, you acknowledge that you do so at your own risk.

 We use industry standard encryption to protect your data in transit.
 This is commonly referred to as transport layer security (“TLS”) or secure socket layer (“SSL”) technology.

 Once we receive your data, we protect it on our servers using a combination of administrative, physical and logical security safeguards.
 The security of the information stored locally in the Evernote Software installed on your computing device requires that you make use of the security features of your device.
 We recommend that you take the appropriate steps to secure all computing devices that you use with our applications and service.

 Evernote also provides users with the ability to encrypt segments of text within any given note.
 You can learn how to encrypt text by reviewing this Knowledge Base article.
 Please note, however, that Evernote does not have the ability to decrypt encrypted contents, so we won’t be able to help you recover encrypted contents if you forget the passphrase you used for encryption.

+If Evernote learns of a security system breach, we may attempt to notify you and provide information on protective steps, if available, through the email address that you have provided to us or by posting a notice on our web site.
+Depending on where you live, you may have a legal right to receive such notices in writing.

 IV.
 Information Deletion What Happens If I Want to Stop Using Evernote?